-- Don't use your thumb to feel someone's pulse.
+o Don't use your thumb to feel someone's pulse.
 There is an artery in the thumb.
-If you apply pressure with the thumb, the "beat" you feel may be your own pulse and not the subject's. - o If you use the carotid artery pulse point, don't apply pressure to both sides of the "Adam's Apple."
+If you apply pressure with the thumb, the "beat" you feel may be your own pulse and not the subject's.

+- o If you use the carotid artery pulse point, don't apply pressure to both sides of the "Adam's Apple."
 Doing so can cut off the supply of blood to the brain. - o The standard procedure used by all DREs is to count the beats for thirty seconds, then multiply the results by two (2) to obtain the number of beats per minute.
 You will always follow that procedure.
-Keep in mind that this procedure will always produce an even number; that is, you will never obtain a pulse rate measurement of 67, or 73, or 81, or any other odd number.
+Keep in mind that this procedure will always produce an even number; that is, you will never obtain a pulse rate measurement of 67, or 73, or 81, or any other odd number. - o The "normal range" of pulse rate is 60-90 beats per minute.